breinbaas/unrealchallenges/02_keyboard_and_animation/keyboard_and_animation.md

 So yes, it works but I am not really happy because there still are two things to solve;
 * A) if you press F while running the animation will start as soon as you stop running, I want it to only start if you press F while not running
 * B) if you start running during the animation and stop again, the animation will restart which makes sense because the ```IsSaluting``` property will be set to false **after the timer has ended** So again it would be nice to see if it is possible to respond to the end of the animation
+* C) I am guessing that we could salute during falling (not tested it) because our groundspeed would be zero.. well.. falling and saluting before you hit the ground is not a bad way to go ;-)

 That said, I am happy with the result and will fix these bugs later or never ;-)